-- Effective for annual periods beginning on or after 1 January 2022 - Effective for annual periods beginning on or after 1 January 2023
+- 1 Effective for annual periods beginning on or after 1 January 2025 - 2 Effective for annual periods beginning on or after 1 January 2026 - 3 Effective for annual periods beginning on or after 1 January 2027

-The Fund is in the process of finalising its assessment of what the potential impact of these new and amended standards upon initial application.
+Except for HKFRS 18, the Fund is in the process of finalising its assessment of what the potential impact of these new and amended standards upon initial application.
 So far the Management's preliminary assessment indicates that the adoption of them is not expected to have a significant impact on the Fund's statements of accounts.